This Redesigned Airplane Row Will Make You Want The Middle Seat

 Picture this: When a standard 747 airplane outfitted with Side-Slip Seats is empty, it'll appear to only have two seats on each side of the main aisle.
 The first person boards, finds his middle seat in row 40, and in one motion pulls the aisle seat to its proper position, locking it in place.
 The second person boards, finds her aisle seat on the other side of row 40, and similarly slides the seat into position and sits down.
 Now the aisle between row 40 is the standard aisle size of 20 inches, but the aisle on the rest of the aircraft remains double the size.
 That means there's enough room for travelers to go around others who are putting their bags in the overhead compartment, or who are blocking traffic as they fish out their laptop.
 The rows get expanded once a middle-seat passenger or aisle-seat passenger sits down, but there's no requirement that either of these passengers boards first or last.
 The wider aisle has the added bonus of being more accessible to wheelchairs for flyers with disabilities.
 "There is a law of diminishing returns—the aisle gets skinnier and skinnier," says Scott.
 "But until the last person loads, we have the widest aisle of any airplane on the planet."

-According to Scott, shaving 10 minutes off boarding time for major airlines would result in hundreds of thousands of dollars in savings—and every minute an airline can shave off between flights can save them between $800 and $1,000.
+According to Scott, shaving 10 minutes off boarding time for major airlines would result in hundreds of thousands of dollars in savings—every minute an airplane spends on the ground costs them between $81 and $100.
 So while each Side-Slip Seat is 5% heavier than the industry standard, Scott claims that the faster loading time means greater savings.

 Scott says that the most efficient airlines spend about 30 minutes on the ground between flights to deplane, clean, refuel, and board.
 While on the ground, an auxiliary propulsion unit powers air conditioning and all the electronics on board, using about 50 gallons of gas per hour.
 If the seat design can shave off 10 minutes of boarding time, which is the most time-intensive part of the process, that's saving about 10 gallons of gas.
 If you're Southwest Airlines and have 3,500 turnarounds every single day, you could be saving 35,000 gallons of gas and tens of thousands of dollars every day on fuel.